craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Spells/The Axioms, Theories, and Philosophies of Mages of the First Century.md

 	- Known as the Axiom of Density, this axiom holds that there is no theoretical limit on the density of a Knot in the Weave, only the practical ability to apply the force necessary to maintain the Knot as it becomes denser.

 # Prevalent Theories of Arcana
-## The Theory of the True Name
+## The Theory of a True Name
-The Theory of the True Name comes from the fey, but copies of texts written by Eladrin mages that speak of and explain this theory are kept in [[Cenva Minyo]].
-It is said that something's name holds a power over that something.
-These two things are intrinsically linked, but a name is much easier to manipulate than anything generic, if you can access it.
+The Theory of a True Name comes from the Fey, but copies of texts written by Eladrin mages that speak of and explain this theory are kept in [[Cenva Minyo]].
+It is claimed that something's name holds a complete power over that something.
+These two things are intrinsically & inversely linked, but a name is much easier to manipulate than anything generic, so long as you can access it.

-Ancient names are often hidden and well protected, but some fools give their names, often without meaning to, but this is enough to establish a complete control.
+Ancient names are often hidden and well protected, but some fools give their names freely, often without meaning to do so but still this is enough to establish a complete control over them.
 This theory also posits the power of a False Name, one so powerful to hide your true name, is also incredibly powerful if not equally so.

 ## The Theory of Faith
 The Theory of Faith explains the existence of the Gods on Alaturmen and comes from [[The Texts Druidic]].
 While this theory fails to explain extra-planar entities, it does hold true for the forces on Alaturmen.
 The theory has three simple parts.